 These Patient Information Leaflets (PILs) are specially written by the British Association of Dermatologists (BAD).

 The BAD has been awarded The Information Standard certification for the process it employs to develop information products aimed at the general public, which include PILs, Sun Awareness Campaign materials, and other information products.

 The BAD shall hold responsibility for the accuracy of the information published, and neither the scheme operator nor the scheme owner shall have any responsibility for costs, losses, or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of the BAD.

 There are thousands of different skin complaints, therefore, the focus of the British Association of Dermatologists' PILs production is on the most common, rarest or debilitating skin conditions.

 The offer to provide details of source materials used to inform the British Association of Dermatologists' PILs is for instances where the advice provided in the PILs does not reflect local practice and therefore evidence supporting said advice needs to be produced.
 It is not an offer to conduct literature searches or supply bibilographic materials for your own research.

 Colchicine is an extract of the plant Colchicum autumnale (autumn crocus).
 It has been used as a medicine since ancient times.

-Colchicine modifies the response of the immune system.
-It has been found to be helpful in conditions with too many neutrophils (a type of white blood cells) in the skin.
+Colchicine changes the response of the immune system.
+It has been found to be helpful in conditions where a person has too many neutrophils (a type of white blood cell) in the skin.